nicksenger/synchrotron-prototype/README.md

 Lambdalingo is a progressive web app which maps audio files to text.
-I am currently using it to learn Vietnamese using the [FSI](https://fsi.nsenger.com) and [DLI](https://dli.nsenger.com) language courses, but it could be used in numerous other applications.
+Examples at https://fsi.nsenger.com and https://dli.nsenger.com.